It’s not easy dealing with a child rejecting one parent. Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

 2. Don’t give it extra attention

-Let’s say she’s rejecting you in favor of dad.
-Do you talk about how hurt you are, or go on about how you can give her a bath just as well as daddy?
-Could you be building resentment and getting upset when she fusses for dad to tuck her in?
+Let’s say your toddler is rejecting Mom and that Dad is the preferred parent.
+Do you talk about how hurt you are or go on about how you can do bath time just as well as Dad?
+Could you be building resentment and getting upset when he fusses for Dad to tuck him in?

-Be mindful of any unnecessary attention you could be giving the situation.
-Sometimes, the best response is matter-of-fact, one with a quick decision and a consistent follow through.
+Be mindful of unnecessary attention you could be giving the situation.
+Sometimes, the best response is matter-of-fact, one with a quick decision and consistent follow through.

-By giving it extra attention, you turn it into a “thing” that she now expects.
-She assumes it’s normal to fight for daddy to give her a sippy cup, or that you’re going to get upset as usual when she prefers that he change her diaper.
+By giving it extra attention, you turn it into a “thing” that he now expects.
+He assumes it’s normal to fight for Dad to give him a sippy cup, or that you’re going to get upset as usual when he prefers that Dad change his diaper.

 Instead, treat it nonchalantly, like it’s no big deal.
 The less fuel there is to fire the issue, the faster it goes away.